 Ordering Coffee in Spain

-What is in a Spanish coffee?
+What is in Spanish coffee?
 As the following list details, the drinks are fairly basic.
 They all include an espresso shot.
 Some other ingredients include milk (steamed or sweetened condensed), honey, spices, ice, or alcohol.

 13 Spanish Coffee Drinks